Home

 Jump to Mysteries set in Medieval Ireland

-Melvyn Bragg, The Sword and the Miracle, (titled Credo in the U.K.), about St. Bega, a seventh century Irish woman who takes on the mission of spreading the Christian faith in Anglo-Saxon England, using the miraculous power of a piece of the true cross that she carries with her.
+Melvyn Bragg, The Sword And The Miracle, (1996; titled Credo in the U.K.), about St. Bega, a seventh-century Irish princess who takes on the mission of spreading the Christian faith in Anglo-Saxon England, using the miraculous power of a piece of the true cross that she carries with her.

 Stephen Lawhead, Byzantium, about a ninth century Irish monk who travels to Byzantium with the Book of Kells.

-Morgan Llywelyn, Lion of Ireland, about Brian Boru, the tenth century Irish king.
+Morgan Llywelyn, Lion of Ireland (1980), about the tenth-century Irish high king Brian Boru.

-Morgan Llywelyn, Pride of Lions, about Brian Boru, the tenth century Irish king; a sequel to Lion of Ireland.
+Morgan Llywelyn, Pride of Lions, about the son of Brian Boru; sequel to Lion of Ireland.

 Juliet Marillier, Heart's Blood (2009), a romantic historical fantasy about a girl trained as a scribe who, to avoid marriage to a brute, flees to the shelter of a crippled chieftain whose land is under a curse.

-Geoffrey Moorhouse, Sun Dancing, a blend of historical fiction (the first half of the book) and nonfiction history (the second half) about life in the Irish monastery on the island of Skellig Michael.
+Geoffrey Moorhouse, Sun Dancing (1997), a blend of historical fiction (the first half of the book) and nonfiction history (the second half) about life in the Irish monastery on the island of Skellig Michael.

-Robin Morgan, The Burning Time, about a fourteenth century pagan priestess in Ireland who fights back against the Inquisition; based on the true story of Alyce Kyteler.
+Robin Morgan, The Burning Time (2006), about a fourteenth century pagan priestess in Ireland who fights back against the Inquisition; based on the true story of Alyce Kyteler.
+Review at Bookslut

 Chet Raymo, In the Falcon's Claw: A Novel of the Year 1000 (1990), about an Irish-born monk, his beautiful lover, and the future Pope Sylvester II.

-Leticia Remauro, Patric's Saga: The Story of Ireland's High King, Brian Boru and His Mystical Wife, Kormlada, about Brian Boru's quest to become high king of Ireland in the tenth century; self-published.
+Leticia Remauro, Patric's Saga: The Story of Ireland's High King, Brian Boru and His Mystical Wife, Kormlada (2005), about Brian Boru's quest to become high king of Ireland in the tenth century; self-published.

 Mysteries set in Medieval Ireland